 What is the best oil to feed horses?

 Corn oil seems to be one of the best and most palatable oils for horses.
 It is rich in Omega-6 fatty acids, which improve horses’ coats.
 When mixed in the feed, corn oil also absorbs loose particles and keeps dust levels low.
 This can be helpful when feeding horses with respiratory problems or when mixing powder supplements with feed.
+If your horse has a respiratory problem, then you may also want to check out our list of top supplements for horses with respiratory problems..
 Other oils that can be very good for your steed’s diet are flaxseed, soybean oil, sunflower seed, rice bran, and wheat germ oil which are very common in skin and coat supplements for horses.